Herbalife Ltd. HLF

 Primary demands

-- Regulators (FTC) should investigate and shut down Herbalife as an illegal pyramid scheme
+- FTC, SEC and state attorneys general should investigate and shut down Herbalife as an illegal pyramid scheme

-- Public disclosure of true distributor economics and retail vs. recruiting income breakdown
+- Public and media scrutiny to expose true distributor economics (retail vs. recruiting income)

-- Investors should recognize equity has no terminal value once the recruiting chain collapses
+- Investors should recognize that HLF equity has no terminal value once the recruiting chain collapses

 KPIs cited